 White box Testing Techniques:

-Following techniques help in writing white box test cases and in execution as well.
+The following techniques help in writing white box test cases and in execution as well.

 1. Memory leak detection: